-If you buy energy for your organization, then you may be familiar with the concept of “Change in Law” in energy contracts.
-Change in Law is a section appearing in most energy supply contracts allowing a supplier to pass through to you incremental charges that are caused by changes in regulation, rules, and laws.
+If you buy energy for your organization, then you may be familiar with the concept of the “Change in Law Clause” in energy contracts.
+A Change in Law Clause is a section appearing in most energy supply contracts allowing a supplier to pass through to you incremental charges that are caused by changes in regulation, rules, and laws.
 As the consumer, you typically don’t pay any attention to Change in Law until you get hit with additional charges on your energy supply bill – charges that aren’t budgeted and often unanticipated.
 Given active policy making, Usource expects Change in Law pass-through charges to become more prevalent.

 Change in Law Clauses Are Necessary

 While annoying, Change in Law clauses are a necessary part of energy contracting.
 In most energy contracting options, suppliers are fixing all or some components of your energy price.
 In order to do that effectively and profitably, suppliers must hedge the risks that could cause the cost of your energy to increase.
-At the same time, policymakers are actively shaping the electricity markets, in particular, to move towards zero carbon solutions and to maintain reliability.
+At the same time, policymakers are actively shaping the electricity markets, in particular, to move towards zero-carbon solutions and to maintain reliability.
 Future regulatory and policy changes are unknown but can have a significant impact on energy costs.
 In order for consumers to get simplified products to hedge their energy price risk at reasonable rates, there needs to be Change in Law language in contracts.

 Change in Law Clauses Can Vary From Supplier to Supplier

 Some energy suppliers will have relatively broad Change in Law language in their contracts and take a relatively liberal interpretation of what changes constitute Change in Law.
-With these suppliers, you might see more aggressive upfront price offers, but know that the risk that future charges could be passed through is greater than with suppliers that have narrow Change in Law language.
+With these suppliers, you might see more aggressive upfront price offers, but understand the risk that future changes could be passed through is greater than with suppliers that have narrow Change in Law language.
 In addition to language differences, interpretation of a regulatory or policy change can vary by supplier; one supplier might view it as a Change in Law and pass through a new charge while another supplier might not view it as a Change in Law at all.
 With customers contracting for longer terms and policy making active in most markets, customers should expect to get some Change in Law pass-through charges regardless of the supplier.

 So What Do You Do?

-Given the complexities of the energy market, and the simple fact that technologies, regulations and policies continue to evolve and change, we recommend you look to a trusted energy advisor (like Usource) to help you understand contract pricing and terms from a supplier, as well as any change notifications you might receive that affect your energy bill and budget.
+Given the complexities of the energy market, and the simple fact that technologies, regulations, and policies continue to evolve and change, we recommend you look to a trusted energy advisor (like Usource) to help you understand contract pricing and terms from a supplier, as well as any change notifications you might receive that affect your energy bill and budget.
 In order to make a sound procurement decision, contract terms and risks should be weighed, as well as prices – something an experienced Usource energy advisor can help with.